 \subsection{The distribution learning framework}

-A \emph{distribution learning method} or \emph{density estimation method} is an algorithm that takes as input a sequence of i.i.d.\ samples generated from a distribution $g$, then outputs (a description of) a distribution $\hat{g}$ to serve as an estimate of $g$.
-We work with continuous distributions in this paper (i.e., distributions that have a density with respect to the Lebesgue measure), so we identify a probability distribution by its probability density function.
-Let $f_1$ and $f_2$ be two probability distributions defined over $\R^d$ and let $\mathcal{B}$ be the Borel sigma algebra on $\R^d$.
-Their \emph{total variation (TV) distance} is defined by
+A \emph{distribution learning method} or \emph{density estimation method} is an algorithm that takes as input a sequence of i.i.d.\ samples generated from a distribution $g$, and outputs (a description of) a distribution $\hat{g}$ as an estimate for $g$.
+We work with absolutely continuous distributions in this paper (i.e., distributions that have a density with respect to the Lebesgue measure), so we identify a probability distribution with its probability density function.
+The \emph{total variation (TV) distance} between two probability distributions $f_1$ and $f_2$ over $\R^d$ is defined as